tarsil/saffier/docs/references/models.md

 * `delete()` emits signals and runs relation cleanup
 * `load()` refreshes the current instance from the database
 * `model_dump()` serializes declared fields instead of raw `__dict__`
+* optional engine helpers project the model into an external adapter without changing ORM semantics

 ## Typical lifecycle